New UN test ban chief says goal is to bring pact into force

 Floyd said that “the most immediate future ratifications will not be from the eight” nuclear nations.
 He said there are about 25 countries that haven’t ratified the treaty, “so I’m very keen to see more and more of the 25 ratify, which then brings us towards universalization, which then puts pressure on the eight and on the entry into force.”

-He noted that only one nuclear test explosion has been carried out in the 21st century -- by North Korea.
+He noted that North Korea is the only country that has conducted nuclear tests in the 21st century and has carried out six tests.
 “CTBT has effectively created a norm against nuclear testing, even though it is yet to become legally binding,” he said.

 “Today there are more than 13,400 nuclear weapons in existence, which is enough to destroy the world many times over,” Floyd said.
 “So ending nuclear testing effectively stops the development of new nuclear weapons, or the further development of existing ones.
 I’m hopeful that we can rid the world of this threat.”